gradle/gradle/design-docs/software-model.md

 - Values for properties with primitive and other scalar types do not show up in model report unless they have been set
 - Value for property with type collection of scalars is not shown in model report unless value has been set.
 - `null` value for mutable property with type collection of scalars is not shown in model report (but empty list is).
+- Creator for tasks defined by a `@BinaryTask` rule are wrong
+- Creator for binaries defined by a `@ComponentBinaries` rule contain a bunch of confusing and irrelevant detail

 ## RuleSource